isaacvock/fastq2EZbakR/docs/index.md

 ## Where to go

-Step 0: Checkout the rest of the information on this page to get a sense of fastq2EZbakR's functionality and use cases.
+Step 0: Check out the rest of the information on this page to get a sense of fastq2EZbakR's functionality and use cases.

 Step 1: Read the [Deployment](deploy.md) documentation to get up and running with fastq2EZbakR, or the [Slurm](slurm.md) documentation for deploying fastq2EZbakR on an HPC system with a slurm scheduler (e.g., Yale's HPC).